choonkeat/choonkeat.github.io/_posts/2022-03-01-regarding-the-user-wizard-scenario.md

 Extend the `parse` function to account for the new `ExternalData` input, e.g. `parse : ExternalData -> Dict -> Result Errors UserInput` and run the `parse` function inside the procedure that queries for those external data. e.g. Client-side code can call upon an HTTP API and then supply the response data to the `parse` function along with the form data.

-If it's not feasible in your scenario to supply such data to the Client-side, then we have to admit it can't be checked by the Client-side however you do it.
-Simply supply an empty value for `ExternalData` (that will allow you to consider the input as valid) and run it that way on the Client-side; we can still have validation for the other fields.
+If it's not feasible in our scenario to supply such data to the Client-side, then we have to admit it can't be checked by the Client-side however we do it.
+So, supply an empty value for `ExternalData` to skip that validation on the Client-side; we can still have Client-side validation for the other fields + the full validation can still happen with the same function on Server-side.

----

-<sub><a name="footnote1">[1]</a> In [my still evolving form data library](https://elm-formdata.netlify.app), I've chosen to go with ( Maybe a, List ( Maybe k, err ) ) instead of a Result so that I have the option to return some non-critical validation error messages along with a valid UserInput.
-We'll see how that works out.</sub><br/>